lightning/bolts/02-peer-protocol.md

 The recipient MUST fail the channel if `signature` is incorrect.

+The recipient SHOULD broadcast the funding transaction on receipt of a valid `funding_signed` and MUST NOT broadcast the funding transaction earlier.

 ### The `funding_locked` message

 This message indicates that the funding transaction has reached the `minimum_depth` asked for in `accept_channel`.
 Once both nodes have sent this, the channel enters normal operating mode.